 Remember, only sweepstakes scams ask you to pay money to the companies hosting the giveaways.
 You pay taxes on legitimate sweepstakes prizes directly to the IRS.

-Why Are ARVs So High?
+Why Are ARVs Sometimes Inflated?

-- The cost of the airfare
+- The cost of the airfare.

-- Nightly costs for the hotel
+- Nightly costs for the hotel stay.

-- Ticket prices
+- Ticket prices.

-It's difficult to predict what a prize will actually be worth, especially for longer-running sweepstakes that could last months or longer.
+It's difficult to predict what a prize will be worth when the winner receives it, especially for longer-running sweepstakes that could last months or longer.